Pacifique2/Pacifique2/README.md

 - 👋 Hi, I’m @Pacifique2
 - 👀 I’m interested in all techs related to k8s, cloud, DevOps, blockchain and web3.0
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning some pretty cool stuffs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all things kubernetes and cloud.
 - 📫 How to reach me at ntakipacy@gmail.com

 <!---